- AddressState Rte 107, Cashiers, NC 28717, USA

-Wade Hampton Golf Club was named after the respected Confederate cavalry leader, General Wade Hampton III, who was also Governor of South Carolina and later US Senator during the 19th century.
+Wade Hampton Golf Club was named after the Confederate cavalry leader, General Wade Hampton III, who was also Governor of South Carolina and later US Senator during the 19th century.
 Surprisingly, the Wade Hampton Golf Club is a totally modern and thoroughly exciting affair.
-You’ll need an invite from one of the members to play this “Tom Fazio Masterpiece” as it is lovingly named and it opened for play in 1987.
+However, you’ll need an invite from one of the members to play this “Tom Fazio Masterpiece” as it is lovingly referred.

 The course reopened in the summer of 2018 after a year-long renovation by Fazio Design.
 All of the putting surfaces were reconstructed to USGA specification, with underground drainage replaced and re-connected to the existing SubAir infrastructure.
 Putting surfaces were reseeded with Pure Distinction bentgrass, green surrounds replaced with Crystal BlueLinks bentgrass, and greenside bunkers rebuilt with a Capillary Concrete bunker lining.

 Links Magazine drew the following analogy: “If Wade Hampton Golf Club were a painting, it would either be on display somewhere or locked away as a part of some collector’s private gallery.”
 Its exclusivity might suggest the latter.